moodle/devdocs/docs/guides/upgrade/index.md

 During an upgrade, restrictions are placed on the functions that your upgrade code may call.
 This is because Moodle has not been fully update and some APIs may have code in place relating to a future database or data format.

 - All upgrade code may use the [basic database API](../../apis/core/dml/index.md).
-- In a **plugin**, upgrade code should not call **any plugin functions**.
+- In a **plugin**, upgrade code should not call **any plugin functions** directly.
 For example, if your plugin has a function that changes frog settings to 'green', and you need to do this during upgrade, then you **must not** call this function; instead, manually update the database rows so that the frog settings become green).
 However, **you _may_ call core functions** rather than making core changes in database.
 - In **core**, upgrade code should not even call **any core functions**.
 For example, if you need to add a calendar event, this should be done by inserting into a database table rather than calling a function to add the event.
 Certain functions marked with a comment such as `set_config` and `get_config` are excepted.

 :::info Rationale for these rules